KhachDavid/gesture-control-go1/README.md

 The development logs detail tests ranging from early image grabbing to the full integration where the robot’s camera feed is seamlessly pushed via Bluetooth from the main computer (which orchestrates the entire pipeline) to the AR glasses.

-**Integration, Advanced Gestures, and Future Modes**: After the initial integration of gesture-based controls with visual feedback, the focus turned to advanced control modes and enhanced robotics behavior.
+## Integration, Advanced Gestures, and Future Modes

+After the initial integration of gesture-based controls with visual feedback, the focus turned to advanced control modes and enhanced robotics behavior.
 Recent journal entries detail the following progress: • Advanced Gestures and Dog Movements

 – The Unitree GO1 successfully performed all required movements (left/right/up/down) and even executed a handshake routine in response to a “fist” gesture.